Staying safe in winter weather

 Burst pipes

-Scottish Water offer helpful guides on what to do if a pipe bursts in your home.
+Scottish Water offers advice on what to do in a pipe bursts in your home.

 Falling ice and snow